rear/rear-workshop/README.md

 Before we can start with the content of the workshop you need several things:

  - Host system can be Linux, Mac, Windows
+ - Your system supports and is configured to use CPU virtualization.
+This setting is typically configured through your system's BIOS
+ - At least 15GB of free disk space so that you can download the base images and run a few virtual machine instances
+ - At least 4GB of available memory me/gdha/CfP-Cebit-2017.pdf'
  - A hypervisor like KVM, Oracle VirtualBox, VMware Player or VMware Fusion, Parallels Desktop
  - Install *vagrant* from your distribution or when not present from https://www.vagrantup.com/downloads.html
  - KVM with libvirt needs the *vagrant-libvirt* plugin:  _vagrant plugin install vagrant-libvirt_